digitalocean/container-blueprints/DOKS-Egress-Gateway/README.md

     code egress-gw-droplet.yaml
     ```

-    **Hint:**
+    **Hints:**

-    If you have specific SSH keys you want to add at Droplet creation time, you can do so by uncommenting the `sshKeys` field from the spec.
+    * If you have specific SSH keys you want to add at Droplet creation time, you can do so by uncommenting the `sshKeys` field from the spec.
 Then, replace the `<>` placeholders with your SSH key fingerprint.
 To list the available SSH keys associated with your account and their fingerprint, you can do so by issuing the following command - `doctl compute ssh-key list`.
+    * The egress gateway Droplet and DOKS cluster must be in the same VPC.
+Use the following command to get your VPC ID - `doctl vpcs list` and set this by uncommenting the `vpcUuid` field from the spec.

 3. Save and apply the manifest using `kubectl`: